-The best women's running shoes will ensure your feet are properly supported and protected as you exercise.
-Even if you're new to running – perhaps just just starting a Couch to 5K – or just like to jog occasionally, right right footwear is essential to avoid injuring your feet.
-And for seasoned sprinters, upgrading your footwear could be the thing that helps you smash that PB.
+The best running shoes for women will ensure your feet are properly supported and protected as you exercise.
+Even if you're new to running – perhaps just just starting a Couch to 5K – or just like to jog occasionally, right running footwear is essential to avoid injuring your feet.
+And for seasoned sprinters, upgrading your footwear could be the thing that helps you smash that PB (finally).

 This guide focuses on the best running shoes for women specifically, but we also have a guide to best running shoes in general, which covers men's and unisex options.
 If you're going off-road you might also want to check out our roundup of the best trail running shoes.